The Big Takeover

-The Big Takeover is a bi-annual music magazine published out of New York City since May 1980 by critic Jack Rabid.
+The Big Takeover is a bi-annual music magazine published in New York City since May 1980 by critic Jack Rabid.

 History

 Establishment

 Jack Rabid and Dave Stein began publishing The Big Takeover in May 1980 as a fanzine dedicated to New York punk band the Stimulators.
 The pair had formed a garage band the previous month called Even Worse, originally playing mainly punk rock cover songs.
 Even Worse was quickly tapped to open a show for the Stimulators, and the publication followed.
 Rabid, an intense music fan, ended up taking over the project, which evolved into a general punk rock fanzine.

 In a 1983 Flipside interview, Rabid recalled:

 "I'm a genuine fanatic, there's probably a good 3 or 4 or 5 in every city.
 Just love the music, that's all it is, I love the music. i try to find every record that was ever made, I like making tapes for people to expose them to what they missed.
 Punk was always creativity to me and expression and it still is to some degree only you have to dig harder....
 I just try to support things that I like and those are the things that took time and effort, practice, you know.
 If you really care then eventually you will make something that is really good".

 The title of the fanzine was taken from a Bad Brains song.
 The first issue was a one-pager, printed front and back, photocopied and given out for free at local punk shows.
 Stein left the fanzine to Rabid after one issue and Rabid has remained the dominant creative force behind the magazine since.